Vistage Live podcast

 Editor’s Note: This is part of a series examining the impact of generative AI on business operations, including creativity, innovation, management, and hybrid and remote working.

-Many employees ask, “Do we need to go to the office,” in the face of the leadership at major companies like Amazon, Apple, Disney, Starbucks, and JP Morgan mandating three or more days a week of office-based work.
-Employees are adamant that they are doing their jobs effectively at home, and data supports the improved productivity of remote work.
+Many employees ask, “Do we need to go to the office?,” with major companies like Amazon, Apple, Disney, Starbucks, and JP Morgan mandating three or more days a week.
+Employees are adamant they’re doing their jobs effectively at home, and data supports the improved productivity of remote work.
 However, many leaders feel concerned about a range of issues, from problematic communication and coordination to cybersecurity, which they feel remote work undermines.

-I talk to five to ten leaders each week about hybrid and remote work, and in recent months, our conversations have centred on how generative AI can help us unlock the full power of remote and hybrid workforces.
-That includes enabling more effective information sharing, enhancing communication and collaboration, improving productivity and efficiency, supporting knowledge management and skill development, and ensuring security and privacy.
+I talk to five to ten leaders each week about hybrid and remote work, and in recent months, conversations have centred on how generative AI can help unlock the full power of remote and hybrid workforces.
+That includes enabling more effective information sharing, enhancing communication and collaboration.
+In turn improving productivity and efficiency and supports knowledge management and skill development, and ensures security and privacy.

 More in this series